For the World's Greatest Teas

 It is principally grown in sub-tropical countries of the Far East and East Africa.

 Tea producing countries such as China, India, Sri Lanka (Ceylon) and Japan immediately come to mind.
 Their tea growing areas are generally hot, humid with high rainfall and have acidic soils.
 Many of the best teas are from higher altitudes where dramatic changes of temperature and wind bring distinctive characteristics to the taste of these teas.
 Where is tea grown? is a question which today has a more complex answer however.
-We source our teas from all the principal tea growing countries and areas of the world as well as from some rather less well known areas that produce excellent, distinctive tea.
+We only offer traditionally made, orthodox teas production of which does not follow the general pattern of tea production across the world.
+We source our teas from all the principal tea growing countries and areas of the world plus some rather less well known areas that produce excellent, distinctive tea.
 Where is tea grown – a matter of nature and trade.

-India is known for robust Assam teas, grown in the Brahmaputra valley.
+India also produces around 12% of the world’s production of orthodox tea.
+It is known for robust Assam teas, grown in the Brahmaputra valley.
 These are generally drunk with milk.
 Darjeeling, around the famous ex-British hill station in the Himalayas produces light afternoon teas known as the ‘Champagne of Teas’.
 In the Western Ghats, to the south of India, are the Nilgiri Hills which produce highly acclaimed Nilgiri Teas.
 We offer some rare and distinctive orthodox teas from Arunachal Pradesh, the most north-easterly of India’s states.
 Read our blog article about them here.

-Sri Lanka is source of the much admired and distinctively fragrant Ceylon Teas.
+Sri Lanka produces about 29% of the world’s production of orthodox teas.
+The country is the source of the much admired and distinctively fragrant Ceylon Teas.
 Their high-grown teas, especially those from the central Nuwara Eliya district are particularly admired.
 We stock teas from the principal tea growing areas: Nuwara Eliya, Dimbula, Uva and Kandy.

 Japan is renown for its green sencha, courser bancha and matcha.
 Initially they took their tea making and consumption traditions from the Chinese but soon developed their own styles and indeed, the Japanese Ceremony is unique to this country.
 These have a more grassy, vegetal style than the cleaner tasting China green teas.
 See our Japanese Teas.